jskulski/woven/README.md

 - pushes your feature branch to a git server we host
 - pick up that change
 - tell traffic shaper to remove one app instance from the public traffic
-    - split traffice between remaining
+- split traffice between remaining instances
 - deploy feature branch to that instance
 - tell traffic shaper to start pushing traffic to feature-branch deploy
 - over a configurable period, start monitoring logs, events etc.
 - remove from traffic and report if errors, cpu problems, etc
 - shift traffic till it is balanced
-- after another configurable period, merge to master if OK
+- merge to master if stable and OK after configurable length: time or # of requests?)

-- send reports along the way
+## Alerts

+Integrate with pingdom/pagerduty/etc
+Send SMS, email?

 ### Initialization

 ```
 $ woven init project-name
 Creating woven.yml for you.
+Push your code to

+    git@woven.io/project-name

-Push your code to git@woven.io/project-name and we'll take care of the rest.
+and we'll take care of the rest.
 ```

 ```